Ana Wolfermann

 Ana Gabriela Wolfermann (born Caracas, Venezuela, on March 20, 2001) is a Venezuelan-American actress, host, singer, and content creator.
 She is known for her role as Rosie Rivera on Telemundo's Netflix series Mariposa de Barrio and for her rising social media presence through her TikTok account.

 She has lived in Miami, Florida since her family immigrated to the United States in 2008.
+She now resides in New York.

 Education

 Ana Wolfermann graduated from Coral Gables Senior High School in Miami, Florida in 2019 with a Bilingual International Baccalaureate Diploma.
-Then she went on to study film, television, and theatre at the University of Notre Dame, where she is currently a fourth year student pursuing a Bachelor of Arts Degree.
+Then she went on to study film, television, and theatre at the University of Notre Dame, graduating with a Bachelor of Arts Degree in 2023.

 Career

 At 14 years old, she made her debut in Telemundo's television series, Bajo el Mismo Cielo.
 She played the young version of Adela Morales (protagonist).
 In 2016, Wolfermann portrayed Sara Aguilar in television series Eva La Trailera where she shared scenes with Edith Gonzales and Javier Díaz Dueñas.

 For 2017, she was chosen in the main cast of television series Mariposa de Barrio, now streaming on Netflix internationally.
 She portrayed teenage Rosie Rivera from the ages of 12–17, sister of the famous Mexican singer Jenni Rivera, and shared scenes with actors such as Angelica Celaya, Samadhi Zendejas and Gabriel Porras.
 In a Telemundo live digital interview in 2018, Wolfermann explained that the role of Rosie Rivera allowed her to truly develop her talent at 15 years old, as she was challenged with interpreting scenes of complex psychological trauma, rebellion, fights, sexual abuse, and drug and alcohol consumption.

 Also, she was part of the main cast in the episode of "El Milagro del Niño Diego" in Telemundo's mini series Milagros de Navidad.
 She played Gabriela Johnson and shared scenes with Litzy Dominguez, who played her mother.

 In 2018, Wolfermann played Sandy Ryan in Telemundo's television series Mi Familia Perfecta.
 She shared scenes with actors such as Gala Montes, Jorge Luis Moreno, Sabrian Seara and Paulina Matos.

 In 2021, Wolfermann was cast in the Disney Plus Gina Yei, as Ruby Rubí, a character that lead Wolfermann to record her first songs with Walt Disney Records as part of her role.
 Her songs "La Queen" and "Mucho para ti bebé" were written by Daniel Alberto Espinoza, José Sabino, Omar Luis Sabino, Somos Productions and Vladimir Perez.